Artyz1/PCB-component-repository/README.md

 ## Results

-Accuracy of classification is dependent on the nature of the EC considered.
-It remains relatively accurate for
+Accuracy of classification is highly-dependent on the nature of the EC considered.
+High precision and recall can be reached for some components, with minor false positives and negatives, but accuracy drops for some components.